matter-labs/era-contracts/docs/l2_system_contracts/zksync_fee_model.md

 ### Different intrinsic costs

-Unlike Ethereum, where the intrinsic cost of transactions (`21000` gas) is used to cover the price of updating the balances of the users, the nonce and signature verification, on zkSync these prices are _not_ included in the intrinsic costs for transactions, due to the native support of account abstraction, meaning that each account type may have their own transaction cost.
+Unlike Ethereum, where the intrinsic cost of transactions (`21000` gas) is used to cover the price of updating the balances of the users, the nonce and signature verification, on ZKsync these prices are _not_ included in the intrinsic costs for transactions, due to the native support of account abstraction, meaning that each account type may have their own transaction cost.
 In theory, some may even use more zk-friendly signature schemes or other kinds of optimizations to allow cheaper transactions for their users.

-That being said, zkSync transactions do come with some small intrinsic costs, but they are mostly used to cover costs related to the processing of the transaction by the bootloader which can not be easily measured in code in real-time.
+That being said, ZKsync transactions do come with some small intrinsic costs, but they are mostly used to cover costs related to the processing of the transaction by the bootloader which can not be easily measured in code in real-time.
 These are measured via testing and are hard coded.

 ### Charging for pubdata

-An important cost factor for users is the pubdata. zkSync Era is a state diff-based rollup, meaning that the pubdata is published not for the transaction data, but for the state changes: modified storage slots, deployed bytecodes, L2->L1 messages.
+An important cost factor for users is the pubdata.
+ZKsync Era is a state diff-based rollup, meaning that the pubdata is published not for the transaction data, but for the state changes: modified storage slots, deployed bytecodes, L2->L1 messages.
 This allows for applications that modify the same storage slot multiple times such as oracles, to update the storage slots multiple times while maintaining a constant footprint on L1 pubdata.
 Correctly a state diff rollups requires a special solution to charging for pubdata.
 It is explored in the next section.

 ## How L2 gas price works

 ### Batch overhead & limited resources of the batch

-To process the batch, the zkSync team has to pay for proving the batch, committing to it, etc. Processing a batch involves some operational costs as well.
+To process the batch, the ZKsync team has to pay for proving the batch, committing to it, etc. Processing a batch involves some operational costs as well.
 All of these values we call “Batch overhead”.
 It consists of two parts:

 - The L2 requirements for proving the circuits (denoted in L2 gas).
 - The L1 requirements for the proof verification as well as general batch processing (denoted in L1 gas).

 We generally try to aggregate as many transactions as possible and each transaction pays for the batch overhead proportionally to how close the transaction brings the batch to being _sealed,_ i.e. closed and prepared for proof verification and submission on L1.
 A transaction gets closer to sealing a batch by using the batch’s _limited resources_.

 While on Ethereum, the main reason for the existence of a batch gas limit is to keep the system decentralized & load low, i.e. assuming the existence of the correct hardware, only time would be a requirement for a batch to adhere to.
-In the case of zkSync batches, there are some limited resources the batch should manage:
+In the case of ZKsync batches, there are some limited resources the batch should manage:

 - **Time.** The same as on Ethereum, the batch should generally not take too much time to be closed to provide better UX.
 To represent the time needed we use a batch gas limit, note that it is higher than the gas limit for a single transaction.
 - **Slots for transactions.** The bootloader has a limited number of slots for transactions, i.e. it can not take more than a certain transactions per batch.
 - **The memory of the bootloader.** The bootloader needs to store the transaction’s ABI encoding in its memory & this fills it up.
 In practical terms, it serves as a penalty for having transactions with large calldata/signatures in the case of custom accounts.
 - **Pubdata bytes.** To fully appreciate the gains from the storage diffs, i.e. the fact that changes in a single slot happening in the same batch need to be published only once, we need to publish all the batch’s public data only after the transaction has been processed.
 Right now, we publish all the data with the storage diffs as well as L2→L1 messages, etc in a single transaction at the end of the batch.
-Most nodes have a limit of 128kb per transaction, so this is the limit that each zkSync batch should adhere to.
+Most nodes have a limit of 128kb per transaction, so this is the limit that each ZKsync batch should adhere to.

 Each transaction spends the batch overhead proportionally to how closely it consumes the resources above.